-This page outlines the various terms and conditions which apply to your use of the North Yorkshire County Council CYPSinfo website.
+This page outlines the various terms and conditions which apply to your use of the North Yorkshire Council CYPSinfo website.

-These terms and conditions ("online terms") apply to all purchases of goods and services from, and all registrations, requests or applications to North Yorkshire County Council ("the Council"), made by you on this website.
+These terms and conditions ("online terms") apply to all purchases of goods and services from, and all registrations, requests or applications to North Yorkshire Council ("the Council"), made by you on this website.

 By requesting services, registering applications and purchasing any products or services from the Council, you agree to be bound by the website terms and these online terms.